AntonioModer/adonaac.github.io/source/documentation/text/index.markdown

 It uses markdown-like markup so you can change how each character or group of character behaves.
-You can also define functions that will act on each character's properties, giving you freedom to do pretty much whatever you want in terms of effects and behaviors..
+You can also define functions that will act on each character's properties, giving you freedom to do pretty much whatever you want in terms of effects and behaviors.

 {% title Character %}